How to Improve Your Cellular Router Signal

 Since your modem requires cell signal, the best solution is to boost the signal that's already there, giving you better signal for your modem and all your other cellular devices.

-A cell signal booster takes existing cellular signal and enhances it.
+A mobile router cell signal booster takes existing cellular signal and enhances it.
 Adding an antenna to the outside of the structure or vehicle in the best place to capture a strong signal, with the booster installed between the antenna and the cellular router, will allow the signal to be increased in power numerous times over.

 There are essentially two types of booster to consider: an M2M/IoT signal booster, which connects directly to your cellular modem, and a home or vehicle signal booster, which will enhance the signal in a large indoor area.
 In general, we recommend an M2M booster if all you're interested in is improved signal for your router, or if you tend to use it remotely.
 Otherwise, a home or vehicle signal booster is more versatile and will give you more benefits than just faster internet.
 Just make sure to place your cellular router near your signal booster's indoor antenna.